bruprod/pymongo_cache/README.md

 The basic implementation stores the data for each MongoCollectionWithCache in an in-memory cache, which is a member of the class.

+## How long does the cache store the data?
+The cache stores the data as long as the MongoClientWithCache instance is alive.
+If the instance is destroyed, the cache is destroyed as well.
+The MongoClientWithCache also holds references to the MongoDatabaseWithCache to keep them alive.

 ## Supported cache backends
 - InMemoryCacheBackend: Stores the data in an in-memory cache
 - MongoDbCacheBackend: Stores the data in an own database for caching inside the MongoDB instance